Biagio Mattia La Rosa bio photo

 Active Projects

-This list includes all the current projects where I am involved in and I am available to supervise students for theses or collaborate with them.
-If you are interested on talking or working on one of them, drop an email including some info about you and your interest.
+This list includes all the open research paths where I am involved in.
+On these projects we have several extensions available for theses or collaborations, both at local and international level.
+If you are interested, drop me an email including some info about you and your interests.
 Usually, my response time is less than 1 day.

 Self-Interpretable Deep Neural Networks